 A neural network that’s interconnected, to all the cellular information.” [arcana]

 I became fixated on the notion of nutrient exchanging.
-With allegiance to the Hippie, I was sure I could generate energy from my heart to liberate myself from the notion that life is a fixed system of rotating chaos.
+With allegiance to my Hippie heart, I was sure I could generate energy from my heart to liberate myself from the notion that life is a fixed system of rotating chaos.
 I had to prove I could create energy from nothing to outwit the mushroom teacher.
 Muahahaha, then I would be the Sensei!
 Alas, twas I the wit.
 And it turns out mushrooms are smarter than me.
 Certainly mushrooms hijacking my consciousness are super duper way smarter than the little young grasshopper that I am.
 So I CAN generate heart energy, *cosmic high five*, but it takes energy.
 To beat a heart.
 On a less dense note, it requires not that much energy, so by residing in the heart chambers I was able to kind of sleep in a restorative state, which became a welcome respite from the relentless hunger of life that was this section of what turned out to be the start of a 9 hour trip.

 And so with this knowledge I was forced to forgive humanity for being so very, very messed up & make-me-feel-sick-consumptive.
 I saw underneath all of this madness a desperate need to survive at all costs.
 Lost in the getting.
 The taking.
 The needing.
 Check-mated by the selfish gene.
 It became apparent once more that man’s fear & bias to turn away from death and favour towards the light, clinging to hope & delusion, is a root cause of competition & isolation.
 What are you giving?
 And where are you drawing that energy from?
 In this realm of giving & taking but mostly taking, the land felt angry.
 For exporting our waste to the ocean & skies.
 For growing fat with stores of unused energy reserves, so stuck in attachment that we rather lock our rotting bodies up & make sure nothing eats us, than give ourselves up.
 Than give ourselves over to the life that is living us anyway.

-to continue the journey.
+READ PART TWO to continue the journey.